LamarHealth/testingPAvis/README.md

 The Jquery code that fills in the forms is broadly applicable to almost every form on the Web (but the matching between fields wasn't something I tried to do for this project).

 Copyrights © 2023.
 Speedify.ai by Speedify, LLC.
 All Rights Reserved.

+# Trademark:

+Our product will be rebranded soon.